Shopi: Classification

-Map called: „Territories inhabited by Servians”.
-It forms a supplement to the book: „History of the Servian people, edited by Dimitrije Davidović, and translated into French by Alfred Vigneron, Belgrad 1848.”
-The map originally appeared in Vienna in 1828 and shows early 19th century Serbian thought on Serbs' ethnic boundaries.
-The entire Shopluk is depicted as Bulgarian.
+Maps called: „Territories inhabited by Serbs”.
+It forms a supplement to the book: „History of the Serbian people, edited by Dimitrije Davidović.
+Both maps originally appeared in Vienna (the first one was created in 1821, and the second in 1828) and show early 19th century Serbian thought on Serbs' ethnic boundaries.

 An early ethnographic map of the Balkans by French geologist Ami Boue (1847).
 The entire Shopluk is shown as Bulgarian populated.

 The Bulgarian frontiers in the West — Views of various travelers and researchers, 12 different source maps.
 The entire Shopluk is shown as Bulgarian.